waydroid/waydroid/README.md

 full Android system in a container and provide Android applications on any GNU/Linux-based platform.

-The Android inside the container has direct access to needed hardwares.
+The Android system inside the container has direct access to any needed hardware.

 The Android runtime environment ships with a minimal customized Android system image based on the [LineageOS](https://lineageos.org/).